 SFWA Pacific Northwest Reading Series

-The greater Pacific Northwest is home to Ursula K. Le Guin, Kay Kenyon, Jay Lake, Nancy Kress, Brent Weeks, Ted Chiang and Ramona Quimby.
-Although Ramona isn’t known for her Science Fiction and Fantasy escapades, the rest are, and will be celebrated as part of the Pacific Northwest Reading Series.
+The Pacific Northwest is home to a Tardis-Full of Science Fiction and Fantasy writers, a fact celebrated every quarter with the Pacific Northwest Reading Series.
 These free quarterly events provide the Northwest Science Fiction and Fantasy community a chance to gather, network and enjoy readings from local and visiting authors in Portland and Seattle.

-The next event in the Seattle area (Kirkland, WA) will be held on Tuesday, August 13 and will be hosted by Laura Anne Gilman, accompanied by Carrie Vaughn and Barbara Caridad Ferrer.
+The next event in the Seattle area (Kirkland, WA) will be held on Tuesday, November 11 and will feature Django Wexler, Daniel H. Wilson and Curtis Chen.